Syberia: The World Before: Plot

 Following the war, Dana emigrates to the United States and becomes a renowned pianist.
-In the 1980s, she's shocked by the confession of a nun from her time at the sanatorium that the Zimmers, to whom she was entrusted during her labour and later coma, took her baby as their own and lied to her about the stillbirth.
+In the 1980s, she's shocked by the confession of a nurse from her time at the sanatorium that the Zimmers, to whom she was entrusted during her labour and later coma, took her baby as their own and lied to her about the stillbirth.
 She tracks down her now-adult daughter, who is revealed to be Sarah Walker, Kate's mother.
 Deciding against revealing herself, Dana nevertheless briefly encounters a young Kate and accompanies her as they play the Hymn of Vaghen on her piano.
 Overcome with the reminiscence and vindicated in her belief that she and Dana Roze were related, Kate finally decides to return to New York with Oscar and mend fences with her loved ones.
 However, a nearby train bound for Baltayar triggers an epiphany that Dana may have gone there to live amongst the Gorun as she had planned to do with Leon.
 Running after the outbound train, she's helped aboard by Ludwig, who is also going home after Leni's passing.